Marclie/SuaveStateScanner/README.md

 * `bounds` (optional) - The bounds of the points in the input file.
 If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

-* `stateBounds` (optional) - The bounds of the states in the input file (default: None).
+* `stateBounds` (optional) - The bounds of the states in the input file.
 If provided, this should be a list in the form [statemin, statemax] specifying inclusive lower and upper bounds on indices identifying individual electronic states within an ensemble (e.g., if numStates=3 then stateBounds=[0, 1] would select only two out of three available electronic states).
 By default all available